Tuesday, January 28, 2025

 A CANDLE HAS BEEN BURNING IN REMEMBRANCE OF SANTA CLARA UNIVERSITY

-Saint Clare of Assisi, pray for us
+Saint Clare of Assisi, pray for us - Freepik

 BELOVED SAINT CLARE OF ASSISI BESTOWED WORDS OF WISDOM FOR FUTURE GENERATIONS.
 This holy woman of God expressed, "We are to become vessels of God's compassionate love for others."
 The saint further thanked God, saying: "Blessed be You, my God, for having created me."
 [1] Saint Clare had profound respect for the gift of life, for creation within the womb.